NomadArchitect/LOS-EFI/README.md

 https://www.youtube.com/@ThatOSDev/videos

+*NOTE 2*: It seems that VMs need an OFFSET of 128 when executing the loader / kernel.
+Where as real hardware does not.
+So far all testing points this direction.
+I have it commented out in loader.c when testing on real hardware.

 The blow list is for EFI environment at this time.
 Kernel dev will have some of this already implemented by the time I work with the actual kernel LCARS GUI world.
 # ** IMPLEMENTED EFI **